Introduction to Data Analytics

 - Prescriptive Analytics

-The features of the above-listed types of Analytics are described below:
+The features of the above-listed types of Analytics are given below:

 1. Descriptive Analytics